pagkly/Zed/Investopedia3/How Return on Equity Works.md

 ### How do you calculate ROE?

-To calculate ROE, analysts simply divide the company’s net income by its average [shareholders’ equity](https://www.investopedia.com/terms/s/shareholdersequity.asp).
+To calculate ROE, analysts simply divide the company’s net income by its average [[shareholders’ equity]](https://www.investopedia.com/terms/s/shareholdersequity.asp).
 Since shareholders’ equity is equal to assets minus liabilities, ROE is essentially a measure of the return generated on the net assets of the company.
 The reason average shareholders’ equity is used is that this figure might fluctuate during the accounting period in question.

 ### What is the difference between Return on Assets (ROA) and ROE?